flimflam-austin/hugo-cms-test/content/quick_reads/20180419-18-04-17-black-panther-head-house-saud/index.md

       ## ‘Black Panther’ Heads To House of Saud

-      Two weeks after the **Saudi Crown Prince** met with the head of Walt Disney in Los Angelesa|aA Disney movie, featuring a groundbreaking **prince**, headlines as the first movie shown in Saudi Arabia in 35 years.
+      Two weeks after the**Saudi Crown Prince** met with the head of Walt Disney in Los Angelesa|aA Disney movie, featuring a groundbreaking**prince**, headlines as the first movie shown in Saudi Arabia in 35 years.

       Flip For Why It Matters
     citation: Flip For Why It Matters
     _key: card-1-f975bc32-6b6f-4fd5-ba58-e8d37b09dcfb
   - order: 1
+    useCheckmark: false
     body: >-
       # Why Now?